linuxonlinehelp/openwebrx-backup-old/README.md

 <hr/>

-### My Workarounds - My Changes ###

-Some Workarounds i did to reduce CPU IO (100% to 30% ) and reduce Traffic !!

-on
-- old PCs
-- Laptops
-- Tablets
-- Smartphones
-- SmartTV with Amazon Firestick 1+2 + Firefox Tablet Version!

-cause most people use older Hardware to save Money!
-(Reuse)

-### Waterfall on SmartTV not displayed ###
+### Waterfall on SmartTV Browser not displayed ###

 (NO Mouse Frequency Control on Openwebrx)

-Android TV, FireSticks, ...
+Android TV, FireSticks, ...Browsers have broken Javascripts Support

 Workaround (no Root required):

-- install Firefox of Tablet Version by Sideload (.apk)
+- install Firefox of Tablet Version !! by Sideload install (.apk)
 - IF on a Firestick or Android TV Box there is no Mouse with a Tablet Browser App!!
 - Buy a Bluetooth Keyboard, Android will now show Mouse Cursor on TV instead of the TV-Remote !
 ..thats it..
 Tablet Browsers like Firefox show Waterfall on openwebrx!